 - In a large mixing bowl, mix the water and the levain until dissolved.
 Add the flour and salt, and stir with a spoon or spatula until a shaggy dough forms.
 Pour a little olive oil in the palm of your hand and knead the dough for a few minutes until it's smooth and releases from the bowl.
 Cover and let sit for 30 minutes.

 - Lightly oil your hand, grab one side of the dough, stretch it up, and fold it onto itself.
 Turn the bowl by 90° and stretch it and fold it again.
 Repeat two more times.
 Then cover and let sit for 30 minutes.
-Repeat two more times until you complete 4 sets of stretch and folds over 2 hours.
+Repeat three more times until you complete 4 sets of stretch and folds.

 - Transfer the dough to a well-oiled container, also oil the top of the dough, and cover.
 Let the dough sit at room temperature for another 1-2 hours until you see small bubbles develop along the sides of the container.
 Then refrigerate for 4-6 days.
 The dough is sufficiently developed when it has many small and large bubbles and wobbles like jellyfish when you gently shake the container.